-With the purpose of encouraging the encounter of social imaginaries within an inclusive and participatory context of coproduction between academia, specialists and civil society, on January 22nd, 2019, around one hundred scientists, policy and decision-makers and civil society representatives, exchanged their views on Mexico City, its current situation, challenges, and actions needed for its transformation towards a more sustainable, inclusive and fair pathway.
+With the purpose of encouraging the encounter of social imaginaries within an inclusive and participatory context of coproduction between academia, specialists and civil society, on January 22nd, 2019, around one hundred scientists, policy and decision-makers and civil society representatives, exchanged their views on Mexico City, its current situation, challenges, and actions needed for its transformation towards a more sustainable, inclusive and just pathway.

-Convened by the Center for Interdisciplinary Research in Sciences and Humanities and the Institute of Biology of the National Autonomous University of Mexico (UNAM), the Knowledge Platform for Urban Transformation, Suma Urbana, Ruta Civica, and GIZ - Mexico, the exercise followed up a similar framework used in 2018 for reviewing the impacts of climate change on Mexico's urban settlements and the actions necessary to address them (in such a case, the exercise was limited to scientists, experts and practitioners; see Talanoa Mexican Dialogue).
+Convened by the Center for Interdisciplinary Research in the Sciences and Humanities and the Institute of Biology of the National Autonomous University of Mexico (UNAM), the Knowledge Platform for Urban Transformation, Suma Urbana, Ruta Civica, and GIZ - Mexico, the exercise followed up a similar framework used in 2018 for reviewing the impacts of climate change on Mexico's urban settlements and the actions necessary to address them (in such a case, the exercise was limited to scientists, experts and practitioners; see the Talanoa Mexican Dialogue report).